foreverXZC/terratest_azure_examples/README.md

 ### Database

-Use terraform azure module "database" to deploy a Microsoft SQL Dababase on azure.
+Use terraform azure module "database" to deploy a Microsoft SQL Database on azure.
 Then use terratest to connect to the database.

 ### Webapp